Our Philanthropic Projects

 Supporting education in the Qinghai-Tibet plateau is one of Beijing Clubhouse’s core charitable activities.
 The Jigme Gyaltsen Welfare School reaches out to young people who otherwise would have little hope of moving from economic isolation into jobs that will benefit not only themselves but ultimately their home communities.
-When Beijing Clubhouse first learned of the school’s story and mission in July 2015, it immediately sprang into action, and with the help of our Members, launched a project that worked on several levels, from design and construction to sustainability.
+When Beijing Clubhouse first learned of the school’s story and mission in July 2015, we immediately sprang into action, and with the help of our Members, we launched a project that worked on several levels, from design and construction to sustainability.
 That same year a philanthropic trip for a hundred influential individuals was co-organised with the China Association of Social Work to support these educational initiatives.

 There were also other pressing needs.
 Students needed a warm place to stay until the permanent dormitory could be completed.
 Beijing Clubhouse pitched in, creating a temporary dormitory in October to provide students with shelter before the harsh winter weather set in.